MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 24. In the email, select the attached file to open it.

 25. In the **Your privacy option** window that appears, select **Close**.
 The document opens in **Word on the Web** in a new browser tab titled **ProtectedDocument1.docx** tab.
 Note how the document appears in the Reading View in **Word on the Web**.
 This is Joni's indication that she has View only permission and can't edit the document.
-To verify this, try to select into the the document.
+To verify this, try to select into the document.
 Note the message that appears indicating: **Read only.
 This document is read-only.** Note the watermark specified in the **Project - Falcon** policy. <br/>

 	Once you have finished reviewing the document, close the **ProtectedDocument1.docx** tab.